czmirek/stuff/newid.snippet/README.md

 }
 ```

 In the example above, the ``Id`` property is nullable.
-I favor this approach more since it's clear that there are cases in the business layer where the model is valid with ``Id`` equal to null, e.g. during a repository insert.
+I don't recommend this approach more since it's not very clear what the entity being null represents.
+The property being null should really be used only for properties where you want to express its optionality.